Looking for something specific?

 Yes, when contacting us, please tell us whether you would prefer to discuss your situtation face-to-face, and we will facilitate this for you.

-Yes, simply fill out the contact form below, send an email to info@safeinsalford.org.uk or ring us on 0161 793 3232
+Yes, simply fill out the contact form below, send an email to info@safeinsalford.org.uk or ring us on 0161 793 3232 and we will arrange a suitable day/time to complete a referral with you.

 You can get help from local services, press the button below to access Women’s Aid’s Local Service finder